 Option Description noleader Do not include rack leader controllers (RLCs) (valid with rack and system domains only). noservice Do not include service nodes (valid with system domain only). force When using wildcards in the target, disable all "safety" checks.
-Make sure you really want to use this command. -n,noexec Displays, but does not execute, commands that affect power. -v,verbose Print additional information on command progress The < target> argument is one of the following: node Applies the action to nodes.
-Nodes are compute nodes, RLCs, system admin controllers (SACs), and service nodes. [default] iru Applies the action at the IRU level (now referred to as a blade enclosure pair).

---rack Applies the action at the rack level.
+Make sure you really want to use this command. -n,noexec Displays, but does not execute, commands that affect power. -v,verbose Print additional information on command progress The < target > argument is one of the following: node Applies the action to nodes.
+Nodes are compute nodes, RLCs, system admin controllers (SACs), and service nodes. [default] iru Applies the action at the IRU level. rack Applies the action at the rack level.

---system Applies the action to the system.
+system Applies the action to the system.
 You must not specify a target with this type.

-The <action> argument is one of the following:

---status Show the power status of the target, including whether it is booted or not. [default]

---up | --on Powers up the target. --down | --off Powers down the target.

---reset Performs a hard reset on the target.

---cycle Power cycles the target.

---boot Boots up the target, unless it is already booted.
-Waits for all targets to boot.

---reboot Reboots the target, even if already booted.
-Wait for all targets to boot.

---halt Halts and then powers off the target.

---shutdown Shuts down the target, but does not power it off.
-Waits for targets to shut down.

---identify Turns on the identifying LED for the specified interval immediately.

-<interval> in seconds.
-Uses an interval of 0 to turn off

--h, --help Shows help usage statement.
+The <action></action> argument is one of the following: status Show the power status of the target, including whether it is booted or not. [default] up on Powers up the target. down off Powers down the target. reset Performs a hard reset on the target. cycle Power cycles the target. boot Boots up the target, unless it is already booted.
+Waits for all targets to boot. reboot Reboots the target, even if already booted.
+Wait for all targets to boot. halt Halts and then powers off the target. shutdown Shuts down the target, but does not power it off.
+Waits for targets to shut down. identify < interval > Turns on the identifying LED for the specified interval in seconds.
+Uses an interval of 0 to turn off immediately. -h,help Shows help usage statement.